-&lt;sup>3 A special case of this is the use of QuIP to inform production of the causal maps needed in the design of quantitative impact assessments, as discussed by Judea Pearl and Dana Mackenzie in The Book of Why (2018).
+2 A special case of this is the use of QuIP to inform production of the causal maps needed in the design of quantitative impact assessments, as discussed by Judea Pearl and Dana Mackenzie in The Book of Why (2018).
 The kind of maps ('directed acyclic graphs') used by statisticians to model causal relationships differ from the kind of causal maps generated by QuIP studies in particular because the former model quantitative causal relationships between variables.
-Nevertheless, by collecting evidence of perceived causal mechanisms QuIP.
+Nevertheless, by collecting evidence of perceived causal mechanisms QuIP causal maps can contribute to the production of the causal models needed to inform statistical analysis.
+For. more see Causal Mapping for Evaluators by Powell, Copestake and Remnant, 2023.